Uniquely Utah Après Ski Spa Experiences

 6. Alta's Rustler Spa

-At Alta’s Rustler Lodge, treat your feet to some time out of ski boots with the Ski Boot Soother at Rustler Spa.
+At Alta’s Rustler Lodge, treat your feet to some time out of ski boots with Alpine Refresher at Rustler Spa.
 The warm liniment mud treatment and reflexology foot massage

 7. Cedar Breaks Lodge at Brian Head Resort

 As with the others, the Cedar Breaks Lodge at Brian Head Resort offers a variety of treatments in its spa menu, so choosing one may be a chore.
-Why not try to warm up for ski instead of cool down with the Brian Head Gear Up — a massage with stretching and fast-paced compression to warm up your muscles so your entire body is ready to hit the slopes.
+Why not try to warm up for ski instead of cool down with the Cedar Signature Massage — a Swedish-style massage designed to relax your muscles so you can hit the slopes again tomorrow.
 There’s always time to pick another treatment at the end of the day if you want to live luxuriously.

 These ski and spa resorts will bring a little extra relaxation to your winter skiing vacations, but there are plenty of spas off the peak that you’ll love as well.
 Read more about Utah's destination spas.